What: Acts 29 Northwest Regional Training

 Ray Ortlund (MA, The University of California, Berkeley; ThM, Dallas Theological Seminary; DPhil, University of Aberdeen, Scotland) is the senior pastor of Immanuel Church in Nashville, Tennessee, the president of Renewal Ministries, a Council member of The Gospel Coalition, and a member of Acts 29.
 He has authored a number of books.
 He and his wife, Jani, have four children.

 We will begin on Thursday, February 8th at 7:00 pm with an informal mixer at The Garage (211 Bell Street).
-This will be an opportunity to meet other participants, forge new friendships, and facilitate unity for the sake of the gospel in the Northwest.
+This will be an opportunity for men and women alike to meet other teams, forge new friendships, and facilitate unity for the sake of the gospel in the Northwest.
 Then, on Friday, February 9th, we will meet at DCC’s building from 8:30 am to 4:30 pm for a full day of interactive training on creating gospel culture, that will include the following sessions:

 - A Culture of Honesty (1 John 1:7)